max-codeware/linmeric/index.md

 Bug and mistake reports and pull requests are absolutely welcomed!
 To report any bug in the code or a mistake in the provided guides or in this website, please email me at max.codeware@gmail.com or on [GitHub](https://github.com/max-codeware/linmeric) to pull requests too.

-*note*: Further instructions will be added as soon as possible